 As you’re planning a remote lesson, it’s a good idea to have all your supplementary teaching resources in order as well.
 You’re probably going to want a few different resources.
 This can include self-directed learning like games and online activities.
 Or it could be video-assisted learning tools that students can use for review or clarification.
 Or get creative with using widely available resources like Wikipedia, YouTube, Stitcher, or other online reference content platforms.

-Or to add some creativity to your online lessons, you could use free online art tools to let students produce and share their own digital media.
+To add some creativity to your online lessons, you could use free online art tools and let students produce and share their own digital media.